 A yeast infection on the skin can show symptoms that are very similar to those of an allergy, and it’s possible for even your veterinarian to confuse the two.

-allergy 'triggers' in dog food include (but aren't
+The most common allergy ‘triggers’ in dog food include (but aren’t limited to)…

 The ingredients most likely to cause yeast-related itchiness include grains such as…

 Hypoallergenic dog foods contain only the healthiest, wholesome natural ingredients and are often grain free.

 They’re formulated to contain ingredients that break down quickly and easily in your dog’s digestive system (ie. they’re ‘highly digestible proteins’).

 Scientists believe that the speedier the protein breakdown, the less likely it is to trigger an allergic response.